 Samburu and Meru in the north are home to some interesting localized dry-country species.
 The odd-looking gerenuk is often seen standing on its hind legs feeding on dry bushes.
 The Grevy’s zebra and reticulated giraffe are beautiful variants to the more common species found throughout the region.
 Tsavo is home to the rare fringe-eared oryx.

 Kenya offers quality wildlife viewing throughout the year, but the ultimate time is in the Dry season from June to October.
 This corresponds with the wildebeest migration in the Masai Mara.
 The exact timing depends on rainfall, but it’s typically in August-September when the wildebeest migration reaches the northern Serengeti, and they begin to cross into the Masai Mara.
 In October they make their move back into Tanzania.
 Ruma National Park Kenya

 These months are high season for tourism.
 The parks are much quieter in the low season, and prices are more competitive as well.

 With over 1,100 recorded species, Kenya is one of Africa’s best birding destinations.
-In Africa, this number of species is only exceeded by the much larger and inaccessible Democratic Republic of Congo.
-A fair number of endemic and near-endemic species can easily be seen on any birding trip.
+In Africa, this number of species only exceeded by the much larger and inaccessible Democratic Republic of Congo.
+A fair number of endemic and near-endemic species easily seen on any birding trip.
 These birds are especially sought-after as they only occur within the country or marginally beyond.
 The European migrants are present from September to April.

 The birdlife in Kenya is good year-round, but at its prime from September to April when the migratory birds from Europe and northern Africa are present.
 At this time, many resident bird species are nesting and are in breeding plumage.
 For wildlife viewing, however, the Dry season is better.